elasticpath/elasticpath-dev/docs/rule-promotions/overview.md

 :::note
 - The new discount apportioning algorithm ensures accuracy and consistency in the `item.discounts` and `item.meta.display_price.discounts` fields.
 However, slight differences may occur in the `item.meta.display_price.discount` fields due to intricacies in partial-amount rounding.
 It is important to consider the `item.discounts` and `item.meta.display_price.discounts` as the accurate representations of discount values.
 - Apportioning for uneven values may reflect differently between a cart’s items and its corresponding order items post-checkout.
 Although the distribution of discounts may vary slightly between the cart and the order, the fundamental calculations and total discount amounts remain the same.
+- The cart total will be calculated based on the discount values apportioned to individual items.
 :::

 Consider the following scenario: